PoCInnovation/Workshops/software/30.Firebase/README.md

 npm start
 ```

-Then you can go to http://localhost:4200/register and try to create your user (check in Firebase if it worked)
+Then you can go to `http://localhost:4200/register` and try to create your user (check in Firebase if it worked)

-> You can also use the browser console to debug, but some non-related error messages may appear due to other routes have not created... yet 😉
+> 💡 You can also use the browser console to debug, but some non-related error messages may appear due to other routes not being created... yet 😉

 ## Step 2 - Login and logout
 Let's make sure you have understand how authentication works in Firebase 😄

-Nothing new here, you have to create 2 other endpoints (`/login` and `/logout`, using the `POST` method as before)
+Nothing new here, you have to create 2 other endpoints `/login` and `/logout`, using the `POST` method as before
  to complete your authentication workflow 🔥
 ```javascript
 async function login(req, res) {